khanZhomart/AviTraveller-Endterm/README.md

   ```

 ## Design patterns
-  During the OOP (Java) course, I've discovered design patterns and tried to apply them in the project.
+  During the OOP (Java) course, I've learned design patterns and tried to apply them in the project.
   ```Singleton```, ```Builder``` .

 ## Author